Getting Started

 microstax env delete <env-id>

-Once you have an environment that "just works," promote it so the whole team can build on top of it:
+When you have an environment that works, promote it so the team can build on it:

 microstax env promote <env-id>